tatemazer/AcaiaArduinoBLE/README.md

 2. Only supports Grams and positive weight values.
 3. Reconnection is unreliable.
 Power Cycle is best.
 4. Yet to implement shotStopper example code for "latching" brew switches (ex: Linea Mini)
+5. Arduino Nano ESP32 has a more reliable connection than the Arduino Nano IoT 33

 # Acknowledgement
 This is largely a basic port of the  [LunarGateway](https://github.com/frowin/LunarGateway/) library written for the ESP32.

+In addition to some minor notes from [pyacaia](https://github.com/lucapinello/pyacaia) library written for raspberryPI.